geommills/esrileaflet3JS/README.md

 * Support ArcGIS.com base maps
 * Leaflet and no Dojo

-[Three.js](http://threejs.org) is used to support edge case scenarios such as sub-surface mapping.
+[Three.js](http://threejs.org) is a JavaScript 3D library and is used to support edge case scenarios such as sub-surface mapping.

 ## Prerequisites